 Support Services for Patients & Families

-Clinical Nutrition department personnel are integral members of the multidisciplinary team that provides patient care at St. Jude and is committed to excellence in patient care, as is the rest of the team.
+Clinical nutritionists are integral members of the multidisciplinary team that provides patient care at St. Jude.
+Read about Clinical Nutrition

-The staff of Rehabilitation Services provide care when the symptoms of cancer and treatment side effects cause problems with a child's daily activities and thus interferes with a child's development.
+Read how Rehabilitation Services can help with the symptoms of cancer and treatment side effects causes problems with daily activities and development.

-The St. Jude School Program by Chili’s provides opportunities to continue normal educational activities and to provide re-entry services to ease the transition back to the community school.
+Read about the St. Jude school program, which provides normal educational activities and can ease the transition back to the child’s school.

 Read how St. Jude’s social work staff can support you and your family through counseling and help you understand services available to help your family adjust.